jordanbrauner/moonlight-mansion/README.md

 # Moonlight Mansion
-Version: 0.1
+Version: 0.0.1
-This is an early proof of concept for a board game I'm designing inspired by the 'weird fiction' of H.P.
+This is the digital version of a board game I'm designing inspired by the weird fiction of H.P.
 Lovecraft and Clark Ashton Smith.
+Perhaps best summed up as a card-based roguelike.

+# About
+Moonlight Mansion began as my final project for General Assembly's Web Development Immersive.
+I began development on it January 8th, 2016.

+# State of the game
+Please note that the game is currently in an alpha state.
+There are a handful of features that will be implemented over the coming weeks.
+Outside of the features still in development, the game is not yet properly balanced and the visuals are all placeholders.
+If you don't like experiencing bugs or getting frustrated with an unbalanced game then I'd suggest waiting until the game is released.

 # Rules:
 ## Goal: Have the 'Ancient Relic' item card in your inventory when the moon level reached 25.